RAIN IS NOT MY INDIAN NAME by Cynthia Leitich Smith, paperback cover by Natasha Donovan (Métis)(Heartdrum, 2021). Ages 10-up.

 Hardcover edition features cover art by Lori Early (HarperCollins, 2001).

 In a voice that resonates with insight and humor, New York Times bestselling author Cynthia Leitich Smith tells the story of a teenage girl who must face down her grief and reclaim her place in the world with the help of her intertribal community.

-It’s been six months since Cassidy Rain Berghoff’s best friend, Galen, died, and up until now she has succeeded in shutting herself off from the world.
-But when controversy arises around Aunt Georgia’s Indian Camp in their mostly white midwestern community, Rain decides to face the outside world again, with a new job photographing the campers for her town’s newspaper.
+It’s been six months since Galen died, and up until now Rain has succeeded in shutting herself off from the world.
+But when controversy arises around Aunt Georgia’s Indian Camp in their mostly white midwestern community, Rain decides to face the outside world again—at least through the lens of her camera.

-Soon, Rain has to decide how involved she wants to become in Indian Camp.
-Does she want to keep a professional distance from her fellow Native teens?
-And, though she is still grieving, will she be able to embrace new friends and new beginnings?
+As the new photographer for her town’s newspaper, Rain soon has to decide how involved she wants to become in Indian Camp.
+Does she want to keep a professional distance from her intertidal community?
+And, though she mourns, will she be able to embrace new friends and new beginnings?

 - Writer of the Year (Children’s-YA), Wordcraft Circle of Native Writers and Storytellers;

 - Featured Title, If You Like Judy Blume, You’ll Love These Books from What Do We Do All Day?

 - Dishchii’Bikoh High School Reader Award (DHS is on the White Mountain Apache Reservation in eastern Arizona);